Jordan-Milne/Facebook-Messenger-Data/README.md

 ## What is it?

-zucked is a quick and easy way to veiw your facebook messenger data.
+zucked is a quick and easy way to view your facebook messenger data.
+(No data leaves your local machine, it is completely private)